What Dr. Deming Said About Hospital CEOs and Transformation

 “What is the moral of all this?
 What have we learned?
 One answer: the Chief Executive Officer of the hospital needs to learn something about supervision.
 Only the CEO can make the changes in procedure and responsibility that are required.

 The CEO cannot delegate responsibility for the system.
 Responsibility doesn't mean the CEO fixes every little detail.
-The CEO is responsible for systems and policies, budgets and staffing, priorities and culture — the very things that are the biggest factor leading to an organization's results.
+The CEO is responsible for systems and policies, budgets and staffing, priorities and culture — the very factors that are the biggest drivers of an organization's results.

 “Leaders are responsible for providing a system in which people can be successful.”